gromacs/gromacs/docs/release-notes/2021/major/miscellaneous.rst

    Also, please use the syntax :issue:`number` to reference issues on GitLab, without the a space between the colon and number!

+Default values for temperature and pressure coupling intervals are now 10
+"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
+With the default mdp input value of -1 for nsttcouple and nstpcouple, grompp would set these values to nstlist.
+Now these are set to 10 and thus independent of nstlist (note that grompp may choose smaller values when needed for accurate integration).

 Uniform and manual CMake GPU-support configuration
 """"""""""""""""""""""""""""""""""""""""""""""""""
 The GPU accelerations setup has been changed to be uniform for CUDA and OpenCL.
 Either